TUDelft-PRIME-Books/Calculus/book/Algebra/Numbers/trigonometry.md

 ```
 ::::::

-The <em>law of cosines</em> is a generalization of the Pythagorean theorem:
+The *law of cosines* is a generalization of the Pythagorean theorem:
 ```{figure} Images/sincosrule.png
 ---
 width: 50%